 In 2012, her presentations include talks at the Renaissance Society of America, the UK's Society for Renaissance Studies, and invited lectures at Oxford University (UK), at the NIDA Institute's Translation Studies Research Symposium (New York), and at a Folger Institute 3-day workshop on Book History.
 In 2013-2014 her lecture venues include the University of Connecticut (Humanities Institute), the Modern Language Association, the Renaissance Society of America, and the Università di Trento.

-- Printers Without Borders: 'Englishing' Texts in the Renaissance (Cambridge, UK: Cambridge University Press, under contract).
+- Printers Without Borders: Translation and Textuality in the Renaissance (Cambridge, UK: Cambridge University Press, forthcoming).

 - English Printing, Verse Translation, & the Battle of the Sexes, 1476-1557.
 Aldershot, Hampshire, UK: Ashgate Press, 2009.

 - Canon, Period, and the Poetry of Charles of Orleans: Found in Translation.
 Ann Arbor: University of Michigan Press, 2000.See reviews in Translation & Literature, Renaissance

 Quarterly, and Sixteenth-Century Journal.

 - "The Mediated 'Medieval' and Shakespeare," in Medieval Shakespeare: Pasts and Presents, eds.
 Helen Cooper, Peter Holland, and Ruth Morse (Cambridge: Cambridge University Press, 2013), pp. 55-77.

 - "'La Femme Replique': English Paratexts, Genre Cues, and Versification in a Translated French Gender Debate."
 In French Connections in the English Renaissance, edited by Catherine Gimelli Martin and Hassan Melehy.
 Farnham, Surrey and Burlington, VT: Ashgate, 2013.
 15-25